Landscape Tantrums

-Landscape Tantrums is a demo album of De-Loused in the Comatorium by the band The Mars Volta.
+Landscape Tantrums is an album by the American rock group The Mars Volta, consisting of the demo recordings for their debut album De-Loused in the Comatorium (2003).
 It was released on April 23, 2021, as part of the La Realidad De Los Sueños box set.

-Because Landscape Tantrums was the first attempt at recording what would become De-Loused in the Comatorium, the tracks differ in various ways from the finished versions.
-The implementation of vocal and sound effects by Jeremy Ward is one noteworthy contrast to the final version of the album.
-The band recorded the record themselves before enlisting the help of producer Rick Rubin who went on to co-produce their first album along with guitarist Omar Rodríguez-López.
+Some of the songs are substantially different from the versions released on De-Loused, particularly featuring more prominent sound effects manipulation by Jeremy Ward.
+The band recorded the demos themselves, before enlisting the help of producer Rick Rubin who went on to co-produce their first album along with guitarist Omar Rodríguez-López.
 The name, Landscape Tantrums, is taken from a lyric in "Cut That City", their first officially released song from Tremulant.

 Overview

-Landscape Tantrums is The Mars Volta's first recording of their debut album De-Loused in the Comatorium.
+Landscape Tantrums is The Mars Volta's first recording of what would become their debut album De-Loused in the Comatorium.
 It was recorded in 2002 and features a collection of unmastered demo tracks.
 Released on April 23, 2021, it was included in the La Realidad De Los Sueños box set that was published on the same day.
 Rick Rubin, who co-produced the band's first album, is absent from this recording.

-The description of the album given upon its release states that the tracks were lost for two decades and that Rodriguez-Lopez didn't merely view them as demos or a "dry run" at the time.
-The statement also mentions the band's turmoil upon the album's recording and that its completion was nothing short of a miracle of which the group "sketched out the peaks" of what would become their debut album in half a week.
+The description of Landscape Tantrums given upon its release states that the tracks were lost for two decades, and Rodriguez-Lopez didn't merely view them as demos or a "dry run" at the time.
+The statement also mentions the band's turmoil upon the album's recording and that its completion was nothing short of a miracle, and also describes the quick conception of the album as the group "sketched out the peaks" of the record in a less than a week.

 Many of the tracks feature additional vocal and sound effects not found on De-Loused in the Comatorium.
-This is characteristic of sound manipulator Jeremy Ward's work.Take the Veil Cerpin Taxt is lacking vocals in this version and is purely instrumental.
-The tracks Tira me a las arañas and Cicatriz ESP are notably absent from the album, the latter of which is especially intriguing considering an earlier version of the song, then titled "Cicatrix," was recorded during the Tremulant EP era.
+This is characteristic of sound manipulator Jeremy Ward's work."Take the Veil Cerpin Taxt" is lacking vocals in this version and is almost purely instrumental.
+The tracks "Tira me a las arañas" and "Cicatriz ESP" are notably absent from the album, the latter of which is especially intriguing considering an earlier version of the song, then titled "Cicatrix," was recorded during the Tremulant EP era.
 Other primitive versions of certain tracks of the album have also been circulating online for years under the name "Summer Demos."